flipzoom/ProcessWire-AIOM-All-In-One-Minify/README.md

 * All parameters can be adjusted via the backend.
 * During development, you can enable developer mode.
 Files are combined, but not minimized and browser caching is prevented.
 * You can use the short syntax or use the full class name in your templates.
+* The generated files can be delivered via a subdomain (Domain sharding / Cookieless domain)

 ##Installation##